-If you have home contents insurance, your bicycle might be covered but most policies have several limitations that might make it hard if your bike breaks or is stolen and needs to be replaced.
+If you have home contents insurance, your bicycle might be covered but most policies have several limitations that might make it hard if your bike is damaged or stolen and needs to be replaced.

 You may already have home contents insurance.
-If so, it is likely that your bike, which is included in your ‘contents’, will be insured.
-However, there are likely to be several limits on this, so don’t take it at face value.
+If so, it's likely that your bike, which is included in your ‘contents’, will be insured.
+However, there are likely to be several limits on this.

-Firstly, your contents are usually only insured when they are valued up to a certain limit, usually around £500, so this will cover general items around the home that have been damaged or stolen.
-You will usually need to inform your insurer if you want to cover any single items that would cost more than £500 to replace, such as jewellery or a high-end bicycle.
+Firstly, your contents are usually only insured when they are valued below a certain limit, usually around £500, so this will cover general items around the home if they get damaged or stolen.
+You will usually need to inform your insurer if you want to cover any single items that would cost more than £500 to replace, such as jewellery or a bicycle.

 Bear in mind that your home contents policy may not insure your bicycle if you use it at competitive races or mass participation biking events.
-The insurers are likely to see any event where you are cycling at high speed or amongst several other cyclists as high risk and will exclude it from the scenarios where they will insure your bike.
-So if you have an accident and damage your bike during a cycling event you are unlikely to be covered with your home contents insurance policy.
+The insurers are likely to see any event where you are cycling at high speed, or amongst several other cyclists as high risk so they will exclude those scenarios.
+If you then have an accident, and damage your bike during a cycling event, you're unlikely to be covered with your home contents insurance policy.

-However, it is worth also looking at specialist bicycle insurance.
-Naturally, it will probably cost a little more than simply adding on an extra item to your home contents insurance, but specialist insurers can often tailor the cover to meet your needs.
+Another option is specialist bicycle insurance.
+It will probably cost a little more than simply adding on an extra item to your home contents insurance, but specialist insurers can often tailor the cover to meet your needs.

 Specialist bicycle insurers will have more experience in insuring bikes and thus a better understanding of the risks involved and of cyclists in general than a regular home insurer would.

-In contrast with many of the limitations on home contents insurance policies, you should be able to include third party cover and protection when racing and taking part in events as well as when locking it up outside of the home.
+You should also be able to include third party cover and protection when racing and taking part in events, as well as when locking it up outside the home

-Insurers always weigh up the risk of insuring your items, and with bicycle it's no different.
-However, because many bikes are high value items that are fairly easy to steal the risk is already quite high for the insurer.
+Insurers always weigh up the risk of insuring your items, and with bicycle insurance it's no different.
+However, because many bikes are high value items that are fairly easy to steal, the risk is already quite high for the insurer.

-It may seem like a no brainer but investing in a good lock and keeping your bike locked up in a secure location is likely to signal to insurers that there is less of a risk involved.
+It may seem like a no-brainer, but investing in a good lock and keeping your bike locked up in a secure location is likely to signal to insurers that there is less of a risk involved.
 Showing insurers that you take your bike’s security very seriously means you are more likely to get a replacement when you make a claim.
 Cycles can be easy to steal if you don't use a quality lock recommended by your local bike shop.

-Weigh up whether or not it will be cheaper to add your bike to your home contents insurance or taking a separate bike insurance policy — either one can be cheaper depending on your circumstances and what kind of cover you need.
+Weigh up whether it will be cheaper to add your bike to your home contents insurance or take a separate bike insurance policy — either one can be cheaper depending on your circumstances, and what kind of cover you need.

-Finally, always compare the market for the best deals on bicycle insurance and home insurance.
+Finally, always compare the wider insurance market for the best deals on bicycle insurance and home insurance.
 You may need to get specialist cover for folding bikes, e-bikes, electric cycles, specialist mountain bikes or tandem bikes.